-The programme for the 2017 festival will be announced at a free concert at Southwell Minster on Friday 31st March at 7.30pm.
+The programme for the 2018 festival will be announced at a free concert at Southwell Minster on Friday 13th April 2018.

 The festival is the idea of former Southwell Minster Head Chorister Marcus Farnsworth who is an award-winning international baritone.
 He was brought up in the area and has maintained strong links with Southwell.